pgpainless/pgpainless/docs/source/pgpainless-core/migration_2.0.md

 previously a key-id or fingerprint was expected, now also accept `KeyIdentifier` objects.
 In places, where you need to access a 64-bit key-id, you can call `keyIdentifier.getKeyId()`.

+## `SecretKeyRingProtector`

+When an OpenPGP v6 key is encrypted, the public key parts are incorporated as authenticated data into the encryption process.
+Therefore, when instantiating a `PBESecretKeyEncryptor`, the public key needs to be passed in.
+As a consequence, the API of `SecretKeyRingProtector` changed and now a `PGPPublicKey` needs to be passed in, instead of merely a key-id or `KeyIdentifier`.

 ## Differences between BCs high-level API and PGPainless